Probing initial baryon stopping and equation of state with rapidity-dependent directed flow of identified particles

 In the initial baryon profile, we introduce a rapidity-independent plateau component for the first time in a phenomenological study.
 It is essential in reducing the asymmetric baryon distribution with respect to the beam axis and thus preventing strong $v_1(y)$ of baryons, and meanwhile in generating enough net protons around midrapidity to be consistent with the measurements.
 Especially, together with the tilted baryon peaks in the reaction plane which account for the transversely varying baryon stopping, it explains the $v_1(y)$ of baryons with double sign change in $dv_1(y)/dy$ at 19.6 GeV and naturally generates that with a positive $dv_1(y)/dy$ around midrapidity at 7.7 GeV.
-Thus our work demonstrates that the rapidity dependent directed flow of identified hadrons and net proton rapidity distribution together can strongly constrain the initial baryon stopping and especially its transverse plane dependence.
+Thus our work demonstrates that the $v_1(y)$ of identified hadrons and $dN^{p-\bar{p}}/dy$ together can strongly constrain the initial baryon stopping and especially its transverse plane dependence.

-The plateau component in the initial baryon profile describes a special baryon stopping mechanism which may originate from the string junction stopping conjecture proposed more than two decades ago \cite{Kharzeev:1996sq}.
+The plateau component in the initial baryon profile describes a special baryon stopping mechanism which may originate from the string junction stopping conjecture proposed more than two decades ago \cite{Kharzeev:1996sq,Sjostrand:2002ip}.
 Recently this proposal saw a resurgence of interest in the community \cite{Shen:2022oyg,Brandenburg:2022hrp} and ideas for new measurements testing it have been proposed \cite{Brandenburg:2022hrp}.
-We have shown that the plateau component in the initial baryon profile is essential to explain these rapidity-dependent particle production and directed flow measurements.
-Nevertheless, it is important to implement this baryon stopping component in more comprehensive theoretical framework and carry out event-by-event simulations~\cite{Shen:2022oyg}.
+We have shown that the plateau component is essential to explain these rapidity-dependent particle production and directed flow measurements.
+Nevertheless, it is important to implement this baryon stopping component in more comprehensive framework and carry out event-by-event simulations~\cite{Shen:2022oyg}.
 Note that Bayesian model selection facilitated with the upcoming BES-II measurements can quantify the support for models implementing various initial baryon stopping mechanisms, including the consequences of string junction stopping scenarios.